-The Lexington Club Project is a residential redevelopment of the former Applied Composites Company industrial site located northwest of Downtown St. Charles.
-The property is generally bounded by Dean Street and Street Street on the south, 5th Street on the east, railroad tracks on the north, and 12th Street on the west.
+Lexington Club is a planned residential redevelopment of the former Applied Composites Company industrial site located northwest of Downtown St. Charles.
+The property is generally bounded by Dean Street and Street Street on the south, 5th Street on the east, the former railroad tracks on the north, and 12th Street on the west.
 The overall site area is approximately 28 acres.

-Lexington Homes has hired Huff and Huff as their environmental consultant.
-Huff and Huff has installed monitoring wells on the site, performed necessary sampling, and completed and submitted the necessary documentation required for enrollment into the Illinois Environmental Protection Agency's (IEPA) Site Remediation Program (SRP).
-On October 4, 2013, the project site was officially accepted into the IEPA's Site Remediation program.
-Currently, Huff and Huff is in the process of drafting up the Site Investigation Work Plan and intends to submit this to the IEPA by the end of the year.
+Lexington Homes hired Huff and Huff as their environmental consultant.
+Huff and Huff installed monitoring wells on the site, performed sampling, and completed and submitted the necessary documentation required for enrollment into the Illinois Environmental Protection Agency's (IEPA) Site Remediation Program (SRP).
+In October 2013, the project site was officially accepted into the IEPA's Site Remediation Program.
+The Site Remediation Plan has been has been approved by the IEPA.